palapiessa/replaceStringInFile/README.md

 # replaceStringInFile

- replaceStrinInFile.exe
- Input parameter: root folder
- Description: replaces string in all wanted files.
- Filenames to change can be specified.
-Root folder for filesearches must be given.
+This application is written in C#.
+String to be changed and string to replace with are collected from commandline after running replaceStringInFile.exe Filenames to be updated must be defined in project settings.
+I tried to implement string replace script in poweshell but found it difficult due escaping characters.